A state-by-state breakdown of US coronavirus cases - Local News 8

 The patient is believed to have been exposed to the virus while on a recent cruise on the Grand Princess cruise ship.
 The patient, who is older than 60, is recovering at home and is under a Davis County-issued isolation order.

-Evergreen Health says 12 patients at Evergreen’s medical center outside Seattle have died after testing positive for coronavirus.
+Twelve patients at Evergreen Health’s medical center outside Seattle have died after testing positive for coronavirus, the company said.
 The latest death was announced March 6.

-Of the state’s coronavirus cases, 58 were in King County, 19 were in Snohomish County, one case was in Grant County and one case was in Jefferson County, according to the Department of Health website.
+Of the state’s coronavirus cases, 71 were in King County and 27 in Snohomish County, according to the Department of Health.
+Five other counties have one case each.

+Fifteen deaths occurred in King County and one in Snohomish County, the health department said.

+Two new coronavirus cases were announced in Tacoma March 7, according to a Tacoma-Pierce County Health Department news release.
+One case is a woman in her 30s who was discharged from a local hospital and is recovering at home, the news release said.

 Wisconsin: 1